Pupil Premium

 The grant is allocated in line withย the financial year, which begins in April, rather than the academic year.

-Fromย April 2022, the grant will be allocated based on the number of eligible pupils recorded at your school in the October 2021 census.
+Fromย April 2025, the grant is allocated based on the number of eligible pupils recorded at our school in the October 2024 census.

 As a maintained school, the Local authority (St Helens) receives funding from the Department for Education and then allocates the grant to Mill Green.